Guided by Professionalism and Mutual Respect

 Zazari Project is not social media.
 Members treat each professionally and respectfully, even when ideas are foreign, contrasting, upsetting or irritating.
 If you are uncomfortable with a topic, engage in a different topic.
 We are a community who practices decorum and etiquette in our interactions.

 In order to maintain an opportunity for high-quality expression for all Zazari Project users, activity is randomly monitored.
 Activity that does not comply with the following rules cannot be accepted.
-By registering as a Zazari Project member, you agree to abide by the following Code of Conduct.
+By participating in Zazari Project, you agree to abide by the following Code of Conduct.

 NOTE: Participation is a privilege.
 Zazari Project retains the right to terminate the participation of those who do not abide by this Code of Conduct.